jerry-ng2/cursor-best-practices/README.md

 "Explain this algorithm step by step: @selectedCode" "What are potential bugs in @currentFile?"
-"Suggest improvements for this function's performance" "Walk me through the data flow in @componentName"
+"Suggest improvements for this function's performance"
 ```

 ### Testing and Documentation
 ```
-"Generate unit tests for @functionName"
+"Generate unit tests for [functionName]"
 "Write JSDoc comments for this class"
 "Create a README for @projectFolder"
 "Generate test cases covering edge cases for @selectedCode"